Volatility Decay

 How Volatility Decay Works (The Math)

-The primary engine of volatility decay in leveraged products is the asymmetry of percentage losses and gains.
-To recover from a loss, an asset must gain a higher percentage than it lost.
-A 50% loss requires a 100% gain to break even.
-Leveraged funds amplify this problem.
-When a leveraged ETF rebalances daily to maintain its leverage ratio (e.g., 2x or 3x), it must buy more exposure when prices rise and sell exposure when prices fall ("buy high, sell low").
-In a trending market, this actually helps (compounding helps).
-But in a volatile, mean-reverting market (up, down, up, down), this systematic "buying high and selling low" destroys Net Asset Value (NAV).
-For VIX products (like VXX), volatility decay works through the futures term structure.
-The VIX index itself is not tradeable.
-ETPs track VIX futures.
-Usually, VIX futures are in "contango," meaning future months are more expensive than the current month.
-The fund must constantly sell the cheaper expiring futures and buy the more expensive later-dated futures (rolling).
-This "buy high, sell low" structural cost creates a massive, persistent drag on the fund's value, independent of the spot VIX movement.
+The primary engine of volatility decay in leveraged products is the mathematical asymmetry of percentage losses and gains.
+To recover from any given loss, an asset must gain a higher percentage than it lost.
+For example, a 50% loss requires a 100% gain to break even.
+Leveraged funds amplify this problem because they must maintain a constant leverage ratio by rebalancing their exposure at the end of every trading day.
+When a leveraged ETF rebalances daily, it must systematically "buy high and sell low" to maintain its target leverage.
+If the index rises, the fund's leverage ratio decreases, so it must buy more exposure at the higher price to return to its 2x or 3x target.
+Conversely, if the index falls, the fund's leverage ratio increases, forcing it to sell exposure at the lower price.
+In a strongly trending market, this daily rebalancing actually helps because it adds to winning positions (compounding).
+However, in a volatile, mean-reverting market—where the index moves up and down without establishing a clear trend—this constant "buying high and selling low" destroys Net Asset Value (NAV) over time.
+For VIX-related products, such as the VXX, volatility decay is driven by the structure of the VIX futures market.
+Since the spot VIX index itself is not tradeable, these ETFs must track a basket of VIX futures contracts.
+Most of the time, the VIX futures market is in a state called "contango," where the futures for later months are more expensive than the current month's futures.
+To maintain its position, the ETF must constantly sell the cheaper, expiring front-month contracts and buy the more expensive next-month contracts.
+This structural "roll cost" creates a massive, persistent drag on the fund's value.
+Over years, this decay can result in a near-total loss of value for the fund, regardless of what the actual VIX index does.

 Real-World Example: The Leveraged ETF Trap